glasnt/glasnt/README-meta.md

 # What on earth is going on?

-My README.md is dynamically generated based on what my profile looks like.
+My README.md is dynamically generated based on what my GitHub profile looks like.

-Every hour (see [.github/workflows/](.github/workflows), `build.py` is run to dynamically generate my README.md based on current data from GitHub, and commit that back to the repo.
+Every so often (see [.github/workflows/](.github/workflows), `build.py` is run to dynamically generate my README.md based on current data from GitHub, and commit that back to the repo.